Experience Overview

 Accommodation:

-Start the final day on the Apple Isle by passing through Queenstown’s eroded landscape of treeless hills, then stretch your legs on some great short walks along the Franklin River and to Nelson Falls.
+Start the final day on the Apple Isle by passing through Queenstown’s eroded landscape of treeless hills, then stretch your legs on some great and moderately easy short walks along the Franklin River trail and along to the Nelson Falls boardwalk.
 Your next stop is Lake St Clair, Australia’s deepest freshwater lake, then continue over the Central Plateau and through the Derwent Valley.
-After traversing Tasmania back to Hobart, your adventure will come to an end.
+Finish your trip traversing Tasmania as you head back to Hobart, where your adventure will come to an end.
 If you’d like to extend your time in Tasmania, please speak to your booking agent.

 Included Activities: